On the existence of optimal multi-valued decoders and their accuracy bounds for ill-posed inverse problems: Proofs

-where in the last step we also used the fact that $\mu^y$ is a probability measure.
-Now, integrating the above inequality with respect to $F_*\mu$ on $\Mt^{\E}$ and raising to the power $\frac{1}{p}$ gives that
+where in the last step we also used the fact that $\mu^y$ is a probability measure and the integrals are well-defined as $\varphi \in \mathcal{C}$.
+Now, integrating the above inequality with respect to $F_*\mu$ on $\Mt^{\E}$, by (iii) in Definition \ref{def:disintegration}, and raising to the power $\frac{1}{p}$ gives that

 Since $\varphi \in \mathcal{C}$ was arbitrary, by taking the infimum over $\varphi \in \mathcal{C}$ we obtain:

 The proposition is therefore also proven in the case $p \in [1,+\infty)$.

 \emph{Case $p = \infty$}; the proof follows the basic structure of the case $p \in [1,\infty)$.
 In \eqref{eq:triangle1} instead of integrating we take the essential supremum respect to the measure $\mu^y$.
 Then in the next step, instead of integrating, we take essential supremum in $y$ with respect to the measure $F_*\mu$ on $\Mt^{\E}$ and apply Proposition \ref{prop:disintegration_properties}.
 Finally, as $\varphi:\Mt^{\E} \rightrightarrows\X$ was arbitrary, taking the infimum over $\varphi \in \mathcal{C}$ concludes the proof.